CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ### DebugRecords

-Represents the debug messages that occur from running commands or scripts during PowerShell's execution.
+Represents debug messages output when running a PowerShell command or script.

 | | |
 |--------------------|---------------------------|